 Senior Vice President of Clinical Research Services

-Irving’s in-depth clinical development knowledge encompasses statistical programming, EDC and international project management.
-He is the co-author of numerous published clinical studies and a recent DIA invited speaker.
-Irving holds an Economics, BA from the University of Rhode Island.
+Irving has an in-depth knowledge of clinical development and biometrics, is co-author of numerous published clinical studies, and a DIA invited speaker.
+Irving holds Bachelor of Arts in Economics from the University of Rhode Island.

 Senior Vice President of Strategic Consulting, Software Solutions and Marketing